 International Staff Agencies

 Staff who are not U.S. citizens must have a visa or permit to work at Camp Sealth.
-If you have never worked at a summer camp before, we strongly recommend that you go through an agency like Camp Leaders or Camp America.
+If you have never worked at a summer camp before, we strongly recommend that you go through an agency like Americamp, Camp Leaders or Camp America.
 You must be at least 18 years old.

 The Camp Culture

 Working at a summer camp is a one of a kind experience.
-It’s hard work, physically draining, emotionally exhausting – and you’ll have the time of your life.
+It’s hard work, sometimes physically draining, emotionally exhausting – but we know you’ll have the time of your life.
 You’ll do crazy, weird things you never thought you could do.
 You’ll meet people from around the world and can form connectionsthat will last for years to come.
 And you’ll have a positive impact on children that will follow them for the rest of their lives.

 To be successful at camp, you need to be prepared for hard work and the physical challenges of the job, to live and work very closely with your peers, and have little time off to connect with your friends and family at home.
 View our full Employment Guide below for more information about working at Camp Sealth.
 All staff MUST read the Employment Guide before applying.